Azure/peerd/README.md

 #### Important Disclaimer

-This is **work in progress** and not yet production ready.
-We are actively working on this project and would love to hear your feedback.
+**Work in Progress**: We are actively working on this project and would love to hear your feedback.
 Please feel free to open an issue or a pull request.

 ## Usage

-Peerd is designed to be deployed as a daemonset on every node in a Kubernetes cluster and acts as a registry mirror.
-It discovers and serves content from other nodes in the cluster, and can also download content from an upstream source.
+**Peer D**aemon is designed to be deployed as a daemonset on every node in a Kubernetes cluster and acts as a registry mirror.

+* It discovers other nodes in the cluster and establishes a peer-to-peer overlay network in the cluster using the [Kademlia DHT][white paper] protocol.

+* It discovers content such as OCI images in the node's containerd content store as well as streamable container files, such as used in [Azure Artifact Streaming][ACR Artifact Streaming], and advertises them to its peers.

+* It can serve discovered/cached content to other nodes in the cluster, acting as a mirror for the content.

 This is useful in the following scenarios:

-1. **Increased Throughput**: For downloading large images or deploying large clusters, the registry can become a bottleneck.
+1. **Increased Throughput**: For downloading large images or deploying large clusters, the container/artifact registry can become a bottleneck.
 Peerd can be used to download images from other nodes in the cluster that have already downloaded it, increasing throughput.

-2. **Improved Fault Tolerance**: If the registry is unavailable, Peerd can still serve images from other nodes in the cluster.
+2. **Improved Fault Tolerance**: If the upstream registry is unavailable, Peerd can still serve images from other nodes in the cluster.

 3. **Firewall configuration**: Peerd can be used to download images from other nodes in the cluster.
 This can be useful in scenarios where outbound internet access is restricted on some nodes.